Duchy of Guelders: Guelders in popular culture

 William Thatcher, the lead character in the 2001 film A Knight's Tale played by Heath Ledger, claimed to be Sir Ulrich von Liechtenstein from Gelderland to appear to be of noble birth and thus qualify to participate in jousting.

 Set in the late 1460s, the main character in Rafael Sabatini's 1929 novel The Romantic Prince is Count Anthony of Guelders, elder son of Duke Arnold and brother to Adolf "since then happily vanished".
 Sabatini weaves the historical characters and events of the period through the story.

-The folk/metalband Heidevolk, based in Gelderland, composed and performs a range of songs about Gelre/Guelders, among them a contemporary anthem "Het Gelders Volklied".
+Folk metal band Heidevolk, based in Gelderland, composed and performs a range of songs about the history of Gelre/Guelders.
+Their song Gelre 838, Wychaert is about the legend of the dragon of Guelders, while Karel van Egmond, Hertog van Gelre is about the reign of Charles II, Duke of Guelders.
+They have also covered the Geldersch Volkslied, the contemporary anthem of the province of Gelderland written by Jan van Riemsdijk.